20 Worst Towns for Retirees in Arizona

-Sure, Arizona offers more sunny days than a beach novel, but some of its towns have a forecast that’s cloudy with a chance of regret.
+Sure, Arizona offers more sunny days than a beach novel, but some of its towns have a forecast that’s cloudier than you might expect.

-Before you decide to settle down in the sun, take a tour of the top 20 towns you might want to skip in your golden years.
+Before you decide to settle down in the sun, take a look at 20 towns that might not be quite what you had in mind.

 1. Globe, Arizona